 In 2021, we launched a dedicated, members-only health and wellbeing Slack workspace.
 This provides a space for key discussions and for us to share updates, events and resources with our members.

-To find out more about joining the Slack workspace, please contact Lydia Warden.
+To find out more about joining the Slack workspace, please get in touch.

 NAVCA is supporting National Voices to deliver the coordinator role for the Voluntary Community and Social Enterprise (VCSE) Health and Wellbeing Alliance (HW Alliance).
 The HW Alliance is a partnership between 18 VCSE sector representatives and the public sector element of the health and care system.
 It is a forum where the VCSE sector is able to share expertise at a national level, to improve services for all communities.